lispwisp/zero-cost-state-machine/README.md

 Currently this library is a work in progress; the above compiles but I have the following additional objectives before
 release:
-1. migrate from plantUML to mermaid (this should be relatively straightforward since the syntax is mostly compatible)
-2. correctly handle the possibility of exiting a state machine to enter another which is at a much higher depth
+1. migrate from plantUML to mermaid (this should be relatively straightforward since the syntax is mostly compatible) ~~2. correctly handle the possibility of exiting a state machine to enter another which is at a much higher depth~~
 3. handle parallel join and merge of multiple state machines at the type level
 4. docstrings on public facing part of the library
 5. more comprehensive testing